-A WARNING: High noise levels can cause hearing loss!
+WARNING: High noise levels can cause hearing loss!

-- Never operate an engine without its muffler installed. - Do not run an engine with the air intake (silencer) removed.
+- Never operate an engine without its muffler installed. - Do not run an engine with the air intake (silencer) removed. - Do not run engines for long periods with their enclosures open.

-A WARNING: Do not work on machinery when you are mentally or physically incapacitated by fatigue!
+WARNING: Do not work on machinery when you are mentally or physically incapacitated by fatigue!